Kaditcuy/alx-low_level_programming/0x08-recursion/README.md

 ## 1. Why is it so important to dream?
 Because, in my dreams we are together
 * Wrote a recursive function to reverse a string

+## 2. Dreams feel real while we're in them.
+It's only when we wake up that we realize something was actually strange* Wrote a recursive function to return length of a string